Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 The Second Mother

 I give talks to writers about how to publish—traditional, indie, or hybrid?
-I truly don’t believe one is better than the other, so I use a questionnaire and one-on-one conversations to help writers find their way to the path that will fit them best.
+Since I truly don't believe one is better than the other, I use a questionnaire and personal conversations to help writers find their way to the path that will fit them best.

 Love from the Hills of Wedeskyull,